 Ph.D.
 Univ of Wisconsin - Madison

 B.A.
 Univ of Wisconsin-Milwaukee

 M.A.
 SUNY - Albany

-Hailing from Lake Wobegon territory in Central Minnesota, Gary Marquardt earned his B.A. in History from the University of Wisconsin-Milwaukee (1994), his M.A. in Social History from SUNY-Albany (1998), and a Ph.D. in African History from the University of Wisconsin-Madison (2007).
+Gary Marquardt is an Associate Professor of History; his scholarship and teaching focuses on social, environmental, and histories of disease in the modern world, especially within Southern Africa.
+He earned his B.A. in History from the University of Wisconsin-Milwaukee (1994), his M.A. in Social History from SUNY-Albany (1998), and a Ph.D. in African History from the University of Wisconsin-Madison (2007).

 Gary's research interests focus on the confluence between environment and society in southern Africa.
 He has researched and written extensively about the nineteenth century rinderpest epizootic in South Africa and Namibia and is currently working on a piece that connects (perceptions of) environmental degradation in Namibia to its genocidal war with the Germans in the early twentieth century.
 His current book project explores the connections between environment, demographic change and identity during Namibia's apartheid era (circa 1930-1970).

-Gary has been active in Westminster's push to broaden its international course offerings and has served on the International Council since its inception.
-He has also been involved with the college's campus events for Black History Month, and has participated in faculty work groups concerning scholarship, online course initiatives, undergraduate research, and using technology in the classroom.
-He currently serves as the faculty advisor for Phi Alpha Theta (History Honors Society) and is working to develop and teach a course on African and African American migration through the Clemente Program at East High School in the spring of 2014.
+Gary has been active in Westminster's push to broaden its international course offerings and has served extensively on the International Council.
+He has also been involved with the college's campus events for Black History Month, has organized events promting African History, and has participated in faculty work groups concerning scholarship, online course initiatives, undergraduate research, and using technology in the classroom.
+He currently serves as the faculty advisor for Phi Alpha Theta (History Honors Society) and is a teaching member in the Clemente Program at East High School in the spring of 2014.